 BABYLOCK SERGER SLOWS DOWN REPAIR links

 If the motor runs fine, without the belt attached to the handwheel, these vintage BabyLock sergers have one area that just needs a little extra care, to get it back in good running shape!
-There are 2 metal bushings, of 2 different types of metal, so over time, they build up metal burrs, which make it so they slow the serger down, as soon as it warms up!

 Here is a link to instructions for repairing it-